tz-dev/PMS-QC/PMS Theory as a Structural Layer for Quantum Computing.md

 identifying correspondences between quantum operations and praxeological structural actions.
 This mapping does not replace or reinterpret the physics of quantum computing; it provides a higher-level structural description of how circuits organise and constrain action.

+All macro operators introduced here belong to the generic PMS-QC layer and are intentionally algorithm-agnostic.

 #### Frames (□)